Getting good comments on your blog is one of the hardest things in blogging.

 No, I don’t think so.

-Make it a habit to reply to every comment on your post.
-Most significantly, those who have proved they’ve read and understand your point or arguments.
+Make it a habit to reply to every comment on your post, even if you have a different opinion from the reader.
+Notably, readers who read and understand your point have taken the pain to leave great comments on the post.

-By doing this, you’re telling them you care about them and, most importantly, building a sense of community around your blog.
+By doing this, you demonstrate that you care about them and, most importantly, build a sense of community around your blog.

-Though, when things go up the roof, and comment becomes large in numbers, replying to every comment may become difficult or unnecessary.
+However, when comments increase, replying to every comment may become difficult or unnecessary.

-But if you’re still struggling to have good engagement happen on your blog, try all you can to responYouromment left by readers of your blog.
+But if you’re still struggling to get good engagement on your blog, try responding to the messages left by readers.

 This also helps to increase the comment count.